swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =

-This releases increases minimum required PHP version to 7.0, filters the `WPLANG` option, and ensures compatibility with WordPress 6.4.

-= 2.0.1 =
+= 2.1.1 =

-This release addresses a minor bug with merging script translations and ensures compatibility with WordPress 6.3.
+This release fixes an issue with the fallback logic when there is no translation for the primary locale.